scripting/1999-project/docs/setup.md

 <pre>sudo apt-get update

-sudo apt-get install nodejs
+sudo apt-get install nodejs nodejs-legacy npm</pre>

-sudo apt-get install npm

-sudo apt-get install nodejs-legacy</pre>

 We also install <a href="https://www.npmjs.com/">npm</a>, a requirement to run Node apps.